 If you have custom code and use less widely-used contributed modules, but you’ve been paying attention to code deprecations in your custom code and the readiness of your contributed modules, you’re probably in a good position to upgrade.
 If you have strong test coverage and aren’t relying on any deprecated third-party dependencies, you’re in even better shape.
 You shouldn’t see substantial changes from Drupal 8 to Drupal 9.0, so even custom code is likely to work without issue as long as it doesn’t rely on deprecated functions or methods that are removed.

 The caveat is that if your custom code or contributed modules rely on older versions of Composer dependencies that are deprecated in Drupal 9 in favor of newer versions, you may need to do some refactoring to make sure that code works with the new third-party dependencies.

 Can you stay on Drupal 8 past its EOL?

 There should be no reason for anyone on Drupal 8 not to upgrade to Drupal 9.
 There will be a small window of time until November 2021, during which the last Drupal 8 release will be supported with security updates.
 That allows time to make the necessary changes to move to Drupal 9.
 But after that, you’ll need to make the switch.

 When Drupal 6 reached its end of life, there was a Long Term Support (LTS) program, which made it possible to stay on Drupal 6 past its EOL.
-There are plans to provide an LTS program for Drupal 7; however, there will be no Long Term Support program for Drupal 8 because the upgrade path from Drupal 8 to Drupal 9 is much easier.
+There is an LTS program for Drupal 7 and Lullabot is an approved vendor for this program; however, there will be no Long Term Support program for Drupal 8 because the upgrade path from Drupal 8 to Drupal 9 is much easier.

 If you don’t make the move, you’ll be on your own to deal with security updates and other maintenance and bug fixes for your Drupal 8 code.
 And that would likely be more expensive and time-consuming than just doing the upgrade.